Aycodez/Quiz-Trivia-Game/README.md

 ## Executable

 An executable version of the game is available [here](https://github.com/Aycodez/Quiz-Trivia-Game/blob/main/QUIZGAME/QuizTriviaGame.rar).
-Download and uncompress the file.
-Then run the executable to play the game without needing Python or any dependencies installed.
+Download the raw file then uncompress the file.
+You can now run the executable to play the game without needing Python or any dependencies installed.

 ## Contributing